huhaochen06/portfolio/src/lib/data/projects/crayon-box-tournament.md

-In a 24-hour challenge at Hack&Roll 2024, my team of four dove headfirst into game development—despite none of us having prior experience.
+At [Hack&Roll 2024](https://hacknroll2024.devpost.com/), my team embraced a challenge none of us was prepared for - creating a video game from scratch in just 24 hours, despite our collective inexperience in game development.

-We created a unique 2D platformer that pits two players against each other in an exciting game of cat and mouse.
-One player controls a 'box' trying to reach the finish line, while the other wields a 'crayon' to draw obstacles and prevent the box's progress.
+The result?
+A fast-paced 2D platformer that brings a fresh twist to the traditional cat-and-mouse dynamic.
+In Crayon Box Tournament, two players engage in a battle of wits and reflexes.
+One controls a nimble "box" character racing toward the finish line, while the other wields a digital "crayon" to strategically draw obstacles, turning the level itself into a weapon.

-The box player uses WASD keys for movement and has access to special abilities: a dash move and a temporary phase ability that allows passing through crayon-drawn obstacles.
+Box players navigate using WASD controls and have access to two game-changing abilities—a quick dash to gain momentum and a limited-duration phase shift that allows them to temporarily pass through drawn obstacles.
+This creates moments of genuine tension as players calculate the perfect time to use these powers.

-The crayon player uses the mouse to strategically draw lines across the level, creating barriers to impede the box's progress.
+Meanwhile, crayon players become level designers on the fly, using mouse controls to craft barriers and traps.
+The freedom to draw anywhere enables creative strategies that evolve throughout each match, making every playthrough unique.

-The game unfolds over three rounds, with players swapping roles between box and crayon.
-After each round, the losing player gets to choose a random powerup to even the odds.
-Victory goes to the first player to win three rounds.
+We designed a best-of-three format where players swap roles after each round, ensuring a balanced experience that tests skills from both perspectives.
+The clever comeback mechanic gives the losing player a random powerup selection after each round, creating dramatic reversals and keeping matches competitive until the final moment.

-The game was created using Godot, a free and open-source game engine.
+The entire project was built using Godot, an open-source game engine that proved surprisingly accessible for our team of first-time game developers.
+What began as an intimidating challenge transformed into one of the most rewarding creative experiences of our programming careers.